Ford ministry: 2023

 Earlier in the year, a minor shuffle occurred following the resignation of Merrilee Fullerton, with Michael Parsa replacing her.

+Ford conducted two shuffles in September 2023.
 A major cabinet shuffle was held following the fallout due to the Greenbelt scandal.
 Housing minister Steve Clark resigned and Stan Cho was added to cabinet.

 Weeks later, another cabinet shuffle took place following the resignations of Monte McNaughton and Kaleed Rasheed.
 Andrea Khanjin and Todd McCarthy were added to cabinet.
+The shuffle also added Vijay Thanigasalam as an associated minister, pushing the number of minister to 31.
+With this, the Ford ministry officially set the record as the largest cabinet in Ontario history.